Chronodget 3.0.0

 Epigraver 3.0.0

-| Tags: dev, macOS, screensaver
+| Tags: dev, macos, screensaver

 The last update to Epigraver in 2021 added support for running on Apple Silicon and there was no need to update it since then.